 - Privacy risk reviews of a business process;

-- The investigation of a privacy complaint or inquiry.
+- Investigation of a privacy complaint or inquiry.

 Securing Your Data

-To learn more about our privacy risk identification tools, please read our Privacy Management Program.
+To learn more about our privacy risk identification tools, please read our Privacy Management Program Framework.

 Moreover, we use industry-leading best practices and cutting edge technology to protect your information.
 Importantly, TELUS has a strong culture of privacy and security and all team members and contractors are trained on the importance of maintaining the privacy and security of our customers.
 To learn more about our commitment to security, please visit us at TELUS Security.